Esri.com Art Direction

 First site-wide style guide (ever)

-I led the development of a comprehensive guide that impacts an entire department of 30+ designers.
+I led the development of a comprehensive guide that impacts an entire department of 30+ web designers.

 -